-In 2020, the Supervisory Board held 7 regular meetings and one special meeting whereby Alfen's outside counsel provided a workshop regarding Corporate Governance and Compliance, all with an attendance of 100%.
-Next to the regular meetings, a number of extra on-line sessions were held related to the possible impact of the Corona pandemic.
-The agenda of the regular meetings covered standard items like financial and operational performance, personnel and organisation, governance and compliance and risks associated with operations.
+In 2021, the Supervisory Board held 7 regular meetings, all with an attendance of 100%.
+The agenda of the meetings covered standard items like financial and operational performance, personnel and organisation, governance and compliance and risks associated with operations.
 During every meeting we invited one or two key managers to update the Supervisory Board about plans and progress of their responsibility.
-This year, we covered twice the BU Energy Storage and one time the BU EV charging, twice the Finnish business and further Investor Relations, QHSE, IT, R&D, and HR.
-One of the 7 meetings concerned the budget for 2021, where the opportunities and challenges for the upcoming years were discussed.
-Mid year we had a special session with management to discuss the ins and outs of the strategic mid term plan.
+This year, we covered the BU EV Charging, the Finnish business, IT, HR and sales.
+One of the 7 meetings concerned the budget for 2022, where the opportunities and challenges for the upcoming year were discussed.
+Mid-year we had a special full day session with management to discuss the ins and outs of the strategic mid-term plan.
+This year extra attention has been given to the recruitment process of the new CCO, the benchmark of the remuneration policy and the remuneration of management.
+An external consultant was used to facilitate these processes.

-In addition to the regular meetings, the Chairman holds monthly meetings with the CEO and once a year a meeting with key managers below the Management Board.
-Willem Ackermans, as finance and control specialist, meets the CFO on a regular basis.
-Eline Oudenbroek meets the HR manager on a regular basis.
+In addition to the regular meetings, the Chairman holds monthly meetings with the CEO and once a year a meeting with key managers reporting to the Management Board.
+Willem Ackermans, as finance and control specialist and Eline Oudenbroek with a focus on remuneration, selection and appointments, meet with the CFO regarding their focus areas on a regular basis.